boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ![Data source button](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-3. In the connection type panel, click any one of the listed connection type button shown, here the `Microsoft Excel` Connection type is selected for demonstration.
+3. In the connection type panel, click on any one of the listed connection type buttons shown.
+Here, the `Microsoft Excel` Connection type is selected for demonstration.

 ![Data source list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-4. In the `NEW DATA SOURCE` configuration panel, fill the connection type and related details.
+4. In the `NEW DATA SOURCE` configuration panel, fill in the connection type and related details.
 Click the `Connect` button.

 ![Connect button](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-5. Drag your preferred table or view from the left pane from the data design view, click the `Save` button.
+5. Drag your preferred table or view from the left pane in the data design view, then click the `Save` button.

 ![virtualtable](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)

-6. Drag and drop the combo chart into the canvas and resize it into the required size.
+6. Drag and drop the combo chart onto the canvas and resize it to the required size.

 ![Combo Chart](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/combochart-drop.png)

-7. Click the `Properties` button in the configuration panel, property panel opens.
-Now, switch to the `ASSIGN DATA` tab.
+7. Click the `Properties` button in the configuration panel to open the property panel.
+Switch to the `ASSIGN DATA` tab.

 ![Designer properties](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)